Boy name origins & meanings

 Liam is a shortened version of the popular Germanic name William, which dates all the way back to the Norman conquest of England in 1066 and means "helmet of will" or "guardian".
 It also comes from Irish name Ulliam.
 It is a more modern take on the classic name, and has only recently been widely used beginning in the 1980's in the UK.

 Famous people with this first name

 Famous people who gave their babies this name

 According to Social Security Administration data, Liam was the most popular out of all baby boy names for 2021.
-Liam has held the number one position for two years in a row, after remaining in the number two position for three years in a row.
+Liam has held the number one position for the last four years, after remaining in the number two position for the three years prior.
 It has been in the top 20 names since 2011.

 However, it is the 17th most popular name on FamilyEducation.com.

 According to Google search data analysis, in the last five years Liam was at its peak popularity in February 2019.

 Liam is more popular right now than it has ever been thanks to stars like actors Liam Neeson and Liam Hemsworth.
 Liam is also a popular name for extremely famous English singers.
 Well-known celebrities named Liam include Oasis frontman Liam Gallagher and One Direction member Liam Payne.